1870 – 1956

 For the time being, she was one of the superior ships on the Atlantic, but it was not long before Parthia was outmoded by new vessels.
 In 1871, the new White Star Line opened business with their first steamer, the Oceanic, which surpassed Parthia in both length and size as well as in comfort.
 Still, Parthia continued serving the Cunard Line for a little more than a decade.
 But this was a time of great technological advances, and by the 1880s the Parthia was no longer a state-of-the-art liner.
 But she was still a ship of calibre, and she proved this when she was called in to serve as a troop transport during General Gordon’s Egyptian campaign in 1881.

-When the ship was returned to her owners, Cunard was aiming at new goals, and it wasn’t certain that there was a place for Parthia in the company’s future fleet.
+When the ship was returned to her owners, Cunard was aiming for new goals, and it wasn’t certain that there was a place for Parthia in the company’s future fleet.
 And so, after having completed her 119th voyage, the Parthia was laid up at Liverpool in November of 1883.

 In 1884, the next chapter in Parthia’s career began.
 Cunard had ordered two new vessels, Umbria and Etruria, from the yards of John Elder & Co.
 When they were completed, the Parthia was acquired as part payment for the new pair of liners.
-Umbria and Etruria both went on to win the Blue Riband for Cunard, but the Parthia’s days as a Cunarder was now over.
+Umbria and Etruria both went on to win the Blue Riband for Cunard, but the Parthia’s days as a Cunarder were now over.
 The man who owned the Elder yard, Sir William Pearce MP, was also the owner of the Guion Line.
 So, the Parthia was now transferred to Guion ownership, and after she had been refitted with new, triple-expansion engines in 1885, the ship entered service for her new owners on runs to Australia, the Hebrides and South America.

 Four years later, on August 20th 1891, Parthia made her 20th and final sailing for the Canadian Pacific Railway Co.
-Given back to the Guion Line, she was taken in for a modernisation refit.
+Returned to the Guion Line, she was taken in for a modernisation refit.
 She emerged in 1892 with only two masts and with the new name Victoria.
 Soon afterwards, the ship was transferred to the Northern Pacific Steamship Co., and placed on their Tacoma-Hong Kong service.
 All of a sudden, the Victoria was in competition with her old fleet mates of Canadian Pacific.
 But neither this part of the ship’s career would be very long.

 Six years later, in October of 1898, the Victoria was again transferred to new owners.
 This time, it was the North American Mail SS Co. who acquired and started operating her under the US flag.
 The following year, the Victoria’s American registry enabled the authorities to requisition her for trooping duties during the Spanish-American war of 1899-1900.
 Victoria was used to transport soldiers to Manila, but she only completed three such voyages.